How To Prevent Elderly Slips, Trips & Falls

 Analyse the residence and try to identify anything that could cause someone to fall if they were rushing from one room to another.
 Are there stray cables that might catch your feet?
 Are there any misplaced shoes that should be safely stored away?

-If you notice your loved one is struggling to maintain a tidy home, it may be worth considering investing in additional support to ensure their home is as safe as possible.
+If you notice your loved one is struggling to maintain a tidy home, it may be worth considering investing in elderly home care to ensure their home is as safe as possible.

 2. Ensure good lighting at all times

 If the lighting in your loved one’s home is dim, this could increase the chances of a fall.
 Energy-saving light bulbs are great for the environment, but it is important to ensure that these are not so dim that your loved one struggles to see and falls.

 Check that the lighting throughout your loved one’s home is high quality, particularly on the stairways.
 Even if your loved one’s vision is 20/20, there will still be occasions where good lighting is useful; such as during the night or throughout darker mornings.